 - Analyze the road segments by applying multiple solutions to optimize life span of each

 - Evaluate various levels of investment required to maintain and improve overall condition

 - Establish a strategy and prioritize roadway improvements for short and long term Capital Improvement Plans

 See the full report: 2021 Transportation Asset Management Plan

 Downtown Traffic Study

 A traffic study that was conducted in 2012 determined the traffic signals Downtown were not warranted.
-This year, an updated study was conducted and investigated data in more detail.
-The 2021 report studied traffic volumes, traffic signal warrants, crash history, pedestrian timing and safety, sight distance, and parking.
+In 2021, an updated study was conducted and investigated data in more detail.
+The most recent report studied traffic volumes, traffic signal warrants, crash history, pedestrian timing and safety, sight distance, and parking.

 The Manual for Traffic Control Devices (MUTCD) is the law governing all traffic control devices, and is used all over the country.
 In this manual, there are nine warrants that are evaluated.
 They consist of traffic volumes, crashes, pedestrian volume, and other factors.
 If even one warrant is met, a traffic signal is considered warranted and likely the best fit for the intersection.
 None of the intersections that were studied Downtown met any warrants and therefore do not meet the legal requirements for a signal.
 The new study also considered other factors, and still no warrants were met.
 If a signal is not warranted, the risk of some types of crashes increases.